irisnet/irishub/docs/tools/kms.md

 priv_validator_laddr = "localhost:26658"
 ```

-Then, you just need to edit the config file as follows:

-- DownLoad [priv_validator_state.json example](https://github.com/irisnet/irishub/blob/master/docs/tools/priv_validator_state.json) and config `state_file` to it.
-Then open `priv_validator_state.json` to modify all field values to match your `<iris-home>/data/priv_validator_state.json` values.
+Then, downLoad [priv_validator_state.json example](https://github.com/irisnet/irishub/blob/master/docs/tools/priv_validator_state.json) and modify all field values to match your `<iris-home>/data/priv_validator_state.json` values.

+Next, you just need to edit the configuration file `/path/to/kms/home/tmkms.toml` as follows:

+- Configure `state_file` as the `priv_validator_state.json` completed in the previous step.
-- Write your yubihsm password to file `yubihsm-password.txt` and config `password_file` to it.
+- Write your yubihsm password to file `yubihsm-password.txt` and configure `password_file` as it.
 - Edit `addr` to point to your `iris` instance(tip: no need to specify the connection id, just like tcp://localhost:26658).
 - Adjust `chain-id` to match your `<iris-home>/config/genesis.json` settings.
 - Edit `auth` to authorize access to your yubihsm.